-The primary economic benefit of the scheme is the value of the materials recovered, estimated to be \$242 million annually.
-Material values are based on medium term prices (shown in Table B1.6) rather than current prices which have fallen markedly with the global financial crisis).
+The primary economic benefit of the scheme is the value of the additional 333,000 tonnes of container materials recovered, estimated to be \$54 million annually.
+Material values are based on medium term prices (shown in Table B1.6) rather than current prices which have fallen markedly with the global financial crisis.